Faculty and Staff Edition

 Online Research Study Participation Opportunity: Computer Vision Research Laboratory

-The Computer Vision Research Laboratory (CVRL) invites Notre Dame students, staff and faculty who are between the ages of 18 and 65 to participate.
+The Computer Vision Research Laboratory invites Notre Dame students, staff and faculty who are between the ages of 18 and 65 to participate.
 This 30-minute online study involves asking subjects to classify a pair of iris images as showing the same eye or different eyes.
 Please write to cvrl@nd.edu (put “Iris-match study” in the subject line) to reserve a spot.
-Participants will receive an e-gift card, after completion of the study in April.
+Participants will receive an e-gift card after completion of the study in April.
 The survey is open to 100 participants, until Monday, April 22.

 Faith and Service